 It all adds up.
-A Morris physics degree provides a solid basis for young scientists to pursue careers in engineering, academia, research, teaching, and industry.
+A Morris physics degree provides a solid basis for you to pursue a career in science, technology, engineering, medicine, law, business, and more!

 Physics is the science of the elementary laws of nature, which can be seen as the alphabet in which the words and stories of nature are written, in the language of mathematics, according to Galileo Galilei.
 Physicists are often people who do love mathematics, who find joy in the emergence of patterns in facts and data, and who like to try out all kinds of different ways to tease secrets from our world.

-Physicists often find that this is hard work, which requires attention to detail and a particularly skeptical way of critiquing their own knowledge.
+Physicists often find that this is requires attention to detail and a particularly skeptical way of critiquing their own knowledge.

 - Statistical physics and thermodynamics